 **TIP**: Information sources, such as scholarly journal articles, reviews and newspaper articles, can provide factual information & analysis AND the seeds for additional research.
 When reading information sources, note the names of significant people or terms that bear on your topic.
 Use these as search terms to find additional sources.
 Scholarly journal articles include a reference list at the end that will point you to related articles - SAVE TIME AND USE THEM!

 Below is the list of relevant databases as they appear under the English subject on the Library homepage/Article Databases.
 Remember to use your keywords and the "AND" and "OR" commands to combine them.
 You can often use the same search you constructed for the Library Catalogue in a database.

-- Academic Search Complete is a very good multidisciplinary database.
+- Academic Search Premier is a very good multidisciplinary database.

 - CBCA Complete is a good database for finding materials on Canadian topics.

 - News indexes are very good for finding information on authors and books and also recent articles on the environment.
 Try other databases under News Sources such as Canadian Newsstream.